 (3) Failure to Pay Rent.

-(a) In the event that a tenant shall fail to pay all or any part of the rent within seven days of its due date, the LHA may declare the unpaid rent delinquent and issue a notice of termination of lease.
-Prior to issuing such a notice, except where the tenant is habitually delinquent in paying rent and has had a prior opportunity for discussion within the prior six months, the LHA shall provide the tenant with an opportunity to discuss the reason for the late payment.
+(a) In the event that a Tenant shall fail to pay all or any part of the rent within seven days of its due date, the LHA may declare the unpaid rent delinquent and issue a Notice of Termination of lease.
+Prior to issuing such a notice, except where the Tenant is habitually delinquent in paying rent and has had a prior opportunity for discussion within the prior six months, the LHA shall provide the Tenant with an opportunity to discuss the reason for the late payment.

-(b) In the event that tenant shall fail to pay all or any part of the rent within 30 days of its due date, the LHA shall impose a fee in the amount of $25 for failure to pay rent when due.
-The LHA may also charge tenant interest in accordance with applicable law and with the terms of tenant's lease.
-If tenant shall have shown good cause for late payment to the LHA, the LHA in its discretion may waive the interest or fee for late payment.
-If the LHA and tenant shall have entered a repayment agreement the LHA may waive the interest or fee for late payment of the rent which is the subject of the repayment agreement.
-By charging interest or the fee for late payment of rent, the LHA shall not have condoned tenant's breach of tenant's obligation to pay rent when due, and the LHA shall not thereby waive any rights to issue a notice of termination of the lease, to bring eviction proceedings against tenant and to collect arrearages, constable fees and costs on account of the tenant's failure to pay rent when due.
+(b) In the event that Tenant shall fail to pay all or any part of the rent within 30 days of its due date, the LHA shall impose a fee in the amount of $25 for failure to pay rent when due.
+The LHA may also charge Tenant interest in accordance with applicable law and with the terms of Tenant's lease.
+If Tenant shall have shown good cause for late payment to the LHA, the LHA in its discretion may waive the interest or fee for late payment.
+If the LHA and Tenant shall have entered a repayment agreement the LHA may waive the interest or fee for late payment of the rent which is the subject of the repayment agreement.
+By charging interest or the fee for late payment of rent, the LHA shall not have condoned Tenant's breach of Tenant's obligation to pay rent when due, and the LHA shall not thereby waive any rights to issue a Notice of Termination of the lease, to bring eviction proceedings against Tenant and to collect arrearages, constable fees and costs on account of the Tenant's failure to pay rent when due.

-(c) In the event that a tenant's failure to pay rent due results in a monetary judgment and execution for the LHA the LHA may seek to intercept funds which are otherwise payable by the Commonwealth to tenant on or after January 1, 2005, through the Comptroller's Set-off Debt Collection Program or successor program in the manner provided by the program and as may be specified in guidelines issued by the Department.
+(c) In the event that a Tenant's failure to pay rent due results in a monetary judgment and execution for the LHA the LHA may seek to intercept funds which are otherwise payable by the Commonwealth to Tenant on or after January 1, 2005, through the Comptroller's Set-off Debt Collection Program or successor program in the manner provided by the program and as may be specified in guidelines issued by EOHLC.

 (4) Annual Re-determination.

 (a) The Re-determination Date.
-The LHA shall re-determine each tenant's monthly rent once annually to be effective on a specific re-determination date which shall be the first day of a month.
-This re-determination date should be the same each year unless the LHA gives the tenant reasonable advance notice of a different date no more than a year subsequent to the most recent notice of rent as determined by the LHA.
+The LHA shall re-determine each Tenant's monthly rent once annually to be effective on a specific re-determination date which shall be the first day of a month.
+This re-determination date should be the same each year unless the LHA gives the Tenant reasonable advance notice of a different date no more than a year subsequent to the most recent notice of rent as determined by the LHA.

 (b) The Notice of Re-determination.
-At least 60 days prior to the re-determination date, the LHA shall send the tenant written notice that rent shall be re-determined effective on the re-determination date and in this notice of re-determination shall request pertinent information as to the household's income, employment, continued eligibility, and composition.
+At least 60 days prior to the re-determination date, the LHA shall send the Tenant written notice that rent shall be re-determined effective on the re-determination date and in this notice of re-determination shall request pertinent information as to the Household's income, employment, continued eligibility, and composition.

 (c) Response by the Tenant.
-Within 30 days following the date of the notice of re-determination, the tenant shall provide, under pains and penalties of perjury, sufficient complete and accurate information for the LHA to make a reliable determination of the household's income, exclusions from income, and applicable deductions.
+Within 30 days following the date of the notice of re-determination, the Tenant shall provide, under pains and penalties of perjury, sufficient complete and accurate information for the LHA to make a reliable determination of the Household's income, exclusions from income, and applicable deductions.